-Elias went in the strength of that meat forty days and (c) forty nights unto Horeb, the Mount of God.
-(1 Kings. xix.
-8.)
+(c) Elias went in the strength of that meat forty days and forty nights unto Horeb, the Mount of God.
+(1 Kings xix, 8.)

 The term of forty days occurs three times in the life of Christ.

-Between His Birth and Presentation in the Temple.
+(a) Between His Birth and Presentation in the Temple.
 (St. Luke ii.
 22.)

-Christ fasted forty days in the desert. (b)
+(b) Christ fasted forty days in the desert.

-The period between His Resurrection and His ascension into heaven.
+(c) The period between His Resurrection and His ascension into heaven.

-During this period our Lord expounded the Scriptures, and instructed His Apostles in all that concerned His Church-or the Kingdom of God-and He gave them His last commission: Go and teach all nations, baptizing them in the Name of the Father, and of the Son, and of the Holy Ghost.\ the prophets, and also by our Divine Saviour Himself.
+During this period our Lord expounded the Scriptures, and instructed His Apostles in all that concerned His Church-or the Kingdom of God-and He gave them His last commission: Go and teach all nations, baptizing them in the Name of the Father, and of the Son, and of the Holy Ghost.